Overview of the eligibility requirements

 If you are no longer eligible to access these incentives, you must email Liquor & Gaming NSW as soon as possible.

-We will remove venues that are no longer eligible from the list and we will confirm this with the licensee.
+L&GNSW may also rely on operational information to assess ongoing eligibility.
+Venues that are no longer eligible will be removed from the list, and L&GNSW will confirm this with the licensee.